Cypress AI Skills

 In practice, that means:

 - Selectors that hold up.
-The skill follows a defined hierarchy (
+The skill honors your

-data-cy,data-test,data-testid) and flags selectors that are likely to break under normal maintenance. - Code that fits your project.
-It matches your language (TypeScript or JavaScript) and existing type patterns, and reuses your existing helpers and custom commands rather than reinventing them.
+cy.wait(5000), relying instead oncy.intercept()with aliases and assertions that retry automatically.
+Tests are written to run independently, with application state prepared programmatically rather than through slow UI flows. - Code that fits your project.
+It matches your language (TypeScript or JavaScript) and existing type patterns, and reuses your helpers, custom commands, and fixtures rather than reinventing them.

 - Only APIs your Cypress version supports.
-The skill checks your Cypress version and limits suggestions to what is actually available to your project.
+The skill detects your Cypress version and limits suggestions to what is actually available in that Cypress version.

 cypress-explain